 All reviews will start from a zero mark and as I go, I add the plus and minuses from the list above.
 Simple as that.

-If you see a program which has 5 stars, then you know they have fulfilled all of the criteria above and has none of the negative elements above.
+If you see a program that has 5 stars, then you know they have fulfilled all of the criteria above and has none of the negative elements above.

 Why I Choose these Criteria for My Reviews? –Allow me to Elaborate.